Skip to content

 Run it with sensible defaults

 Using per-guest variable cost of 120, planned guest count of 100, fixed venue & other fixed costs of 5,000, guests to add or remove of 10, the calculation works out to 17,000.00.
-Nudge the inputs toward your own situation and the output recalculates instantly.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation

 The inputs — Per-Guest Variable Cost, Planned Guest Count, Fixed Venue & Other Fixed Costs, and Guests to Add or Remove — do not pull with equal force.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 How the math works